 Incremental Improvements for Influenza Testing

-Public health laboratories were the first provided with the reagents and procedures for the reverse transcriptase-polymerase chain reaction (RT-PCR) assay developed by the Centers for Disease Control (CDC) under the Emergency Use Authorization (EUA).
-As information was shared between laboratories, other facilities implemented RT-PCR procedures that provided for the detection and differentiation of the H1N1 "swine" strain from previously encountered seasonal strains.
+Public health laboratories were the first to provide the reagents and procedures for the reverse transcriptase-polymerase chain reaction (RT-PCR) assay developed by the Centers for Disease Control and Prevention (CDC) under the Emergency Use Authorization (EUA).
+As information was shared between laboratories, other facilities implemented RT-PCR procedures to detect and differentiate the H1N1 "swine" strain from previously encountered seasonal strains.

-Although many facilities utilized laboratory developed procedures, the FDA did grant emergency approval to a handful of commercially developed methods.
-One such example was Prodesse's ProFlu-ST™ assay which became available in October 2009.
-Employing real timemethodology, the kit was also optimized for use with automated extraction platforms, such as Roche's MagNA Pure Systems and Biomerieux's NucliSENS® easyMAG®.
+Although many facilities utilized laboratory-developed procedures, the FDA did grant emergency approval to a handful of commercially developed methods.
+One example was Prodesse's ProFlu-ST™ assay, which became available in October 2009.
+Employing real-time methodology, the kit was also optimized for use with automated extraction platforms, such as Roche's MagNA Pure Systems and Biomerieux's NucliSENS® easyMAG®.

 • Seasonal H1: conserved area of A/H1 hemagglutinin (HA) gene